Israel strikes Hezbollah posts in Lebanon after firing at troops, military says | International

 The Israeli military struck what it said were posts belonging to Lebanon's Shi'ite Hezbollah movement early on Wednesday after shots were fired from the other side of the border towards its troops.

 After a meeting, Lebanon's Supreme Defence Council denounced the incident which it called "an Israeli assault" and said a complaint would be filed to the United Nations.
+The Lebanese army said on its Twitter account that Israeli helicopters had fired missiles at centres of a local environmental group.
 Tension has been running high on the border.
 Last month, Israel said Iran-backed Hezbollah had carried out an infiltration attempt, which the group denied.

 The Israeli military said no troops were wounded in the firing on Wednesday.
 Soldiers deployed illumination flares, smoke shells and live fire after the shots from the Lebanese side of the frontier, it said.
 "In response, overnight, IDF attack helicopters and aircraft struck observation posts belonging to the Hezbollah terror organization in the border area," the military said in a statement, referring to the Israel Defense Forces.